jondowson/pod/README.md

 ## About 'pod'
 **pod** is about automating tasks over many machines.
+It is written in bash because sometimes thats all you can use in locked down environments (banking).
 Tested on Mac, Ubuntu and Centos.

-It is written in bash because sometimes thats all you can use in locked down environments (banking).
-Effort has been made to make pod as extensible as possible with new modules (or 'pods') planned.
+It is extensible and new modules (or 'pods') can be added quickly that make use of pod's core capabilities.
-Its first two pods are specific to setting up and running a DSE cluster from **tarballs**.
+Its first two 'pods' are specific to setting up and running a DSE cluster from **tarballs**.
 - **pod_dse**:
-    - setup, configure, distribute software to all servers in a cluster.
+    - setup, configure, distribute dse + java software to all servers in a cluster.
 - **pod_dse_rollingStartStop**:
     - start and stop a dse cluster gracefully.

-Other dse specific pods in the pipeline:
+Other dse specific pods are in the pipeline:
 - **pod_dse_security**
     - to automate configuration of files concerned with cluster encryption.
 - **pod_dse_opscenter**